terra-campaigns/arrival/campaign/npcs/danaska.md

     desc: "11 (2d8 + 3), 10 feet area, additional 3 damage per turn until acid is cleand"
   - name: Gelatinous Cloud concoction (4x)
     desc: Creates a 15-foot cube of gelatinous vapor that lasts 1 minute.
 Every creature inside the cloud must make a DC 13 Constitution saving throw.
 On a failure, the creature takes 10 (3d6) acid damage, can’t breathe, and is restrained.
 A successful saving throw halves the damage and prevents restraint and suffocation.
 A creature that ends its turn inside the cloud takes 10 (3d6) acid damage.
 A restrained creature can escape by taking an action to make a DC 12 Strength (Athletics) check, freeing itself and moving into an empty space of its choice within 5 feet of the cloud on a success.
+bonus_actions:
+  - name: Potion Drinker
+    desc: Maksilov can drink a potion as a bonus action.
+Besides the concoctions described below, she carries potions of flying, gaseous form, and superior healing.
+If she faces more than four enemies, she also has a potion of speed.

 world: Guemenos
 campaign: Arrival